Cusur2k18/XMLtoDiploma/README.md

 }
 ```

-The application is ment to work with __ONLY__ this data structure.
+The application is meant to work with __ONLY__ this data structure.
 Feel free to fork it and
 making it bigger.

 This repo already contains a json file with some fake data under `config/database.local.json`.